Use Apache Spark MLlib to build a machine learning application and analyze a dataset

 Create a logistic regression model from the input dataframe

-The final task is to convert the labeled data into a format that can be analyzed by logistic regression.
-The input to a logistic regression algorithm needs be a set of label-feature vector pairs, where the "feature vector" is a vector of numbers representing the input point.
-So, you need to convert the "violations" column, which is semi-structured and contains many comments in free-text, to an array of real numbers that a machine could easily understand.
+The final task is to convert the labeled data.
+Convert the data into a format that can be analyzed by logistic regression.
+The input to a logistic regression algorithm needs a set of label-feature vector pairs.
+Where the "feature vector" is a vector of numbers that represent the input point.
+So, you need to convert the "violations" column, which is semi-structured and contains many comments in free-text.
+Convert the column to an array of real numbers that a machine could easily understand.

-One standard machine learning approach for processing natural language is to assign each distinct word an "index", and then pass a vector to the machine learning algorithm such that each index's value contains the relative frequency of that word in the text string.
+One standard machine learning approach for processing natural language is to assign each distinct word an "index".
+Then pass a vector to the machine learning algorithm.
+Such that each index's value contains the relative frequency of that word in the text string.

-MLlib provides an easy way to perform this operation.
+MLlib provides an easy way to do this operation.
 First, "tokenize" each violations string to get the individual words in each string.
 Then, use a

 HashingTF to convert each set of tokens into a feature vector that can then be passed to the logistic regression algorithm to construct a model.
 You conduct all of these steps in sequence using a "pipeline".